 In 1990 Morris toured internationally and opened for Prince on European dates, after he heard ‘Saved Me’ in a club.
 In her touring band at the time was Frank Zappa’s son Dweezil on guitar.
 A cover of Janis Joplin’s ‘Piece Of My Heart’ charted in late 1990.

-The album Honeychild was released in October 1991 and reached No.4 on the Australian chart; the single ‘Break In The Weather’ made it to No.3 on the Singles Chart.
+in 1991 the single ‘Break In The Weather’ made it to No.3 on the AUSTRALIAN Singles Chart.

 For her next album Morris worked with producer Nick Launay and recorded in New York with the infamous Jamaican rhythm section of Sly Dunbar and Robbie Shakespeare, who anchored the classic Grace Jones recordings.
 The album Honeychild was released in October 1991 and reached No.4 on the Australian chart; the single ‘Break In The Weather’ made it to No.3 on the Singles Chart.
 The song’s video included a memorable ventriloquist’s dummy and was created by NZ-born Australian Andrew Dominik, who directed the movies Chopper and The Assassination Of Jesse James By The Coward Robert Ford.